 Decisions regarding admission to the various tracks will be made upon completion of the final Honors at Houghton interview weekend.
-Students waitlisted for Honors at Houghton will begin receiving notification of offers of admission into Honors at Houghton beginning after April 1 and pending availability of seats.
+Students waitlisted for Honors at Houghton will begin receiving notification of offers of admission into Honors at Houghton beginning after April 1 and pending availability in each cohort.
 A student's intended major is not a factor in the selection.

-A separate Honors at Houghton interview process exists for transfer students and takes place late in the spring semester.
+Honors at Houghton also includes Scholastica, an honors experience for second-year and transfer students.
+The interview process takes place beginning in the spring semester.

-For further information please contact the Admission Office or click on this link: Admission Web site.
+For further information, please contact the Admission office or visit the Houghton Honors website.